Vyral/shawn-lepp-recruiting/_drafts/its-time-to-start-making-your-business-plan-for-2020.md

 {% include youtube.html %}

-If you haven’t started making your business plan for 2020, don’t wait any longer.
+<center>If you haven’t started making your business plan for 2020, don’t wait any longer.</center>

 Have you started making your business plan for 2020?